Are you a thinker? With an insatiable curiosity? Who believes in the transformative power of education?

 In a 400-500 word essay, describe a powerful experience that changed the way you look at the world.
 This change may have transpired because of a book that you read, a visit to an unfamiliar place, a chance encounter with an interesting person or a deep conversation with a good friend.

 Make sure you include your name, campus or home address and Student Identification Number at the upper-right-hand corner of the first page of your essay.
-And please e-mail your essay to Dr. Jamil Mustafa, our Scholars Academy director, at firstname.lastname@example.org.
+Send you essay by mail or electronically to the Scholars Academy Director below.

 For any other questions regarding our Scholars Program, feel free to contact: